 The Company does not record loans at fair value on a recurring basis.
-Once a loan is identified as impaired, management measures impairment in accordance with FASB ASC 310, "Allowance for Credit Losses."
-At December 31, 2013, all impaired loans were evaluated based on the fair value of the collateral.
+Once a loan is identified as impaired, management measures impairment in accordance with FASB ASC 310.
+At December 31, 2015, all impaired loans were evaluated based on the fair value of the collateral or present value of expected future cash flow.
 The fair value of the collateral is based upon an observable market price or current appraised value and therefore, the Company classifies these assets as nonrecurring Level 3.